E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 Can I Get a Refund?

-Anyone with a significant amount of experience with the USCIS knows that refunds are not a common occurrence.
+Refunds are not a common occurrence with USCIS.
 If your petition is rejected, denied, or lost, you should not expect to receive a refund for your E-2 visa fees.

 However, there are three situations in which the USCIS will issue you a refund: